California Debt and Investment Advisory Commission

 • To reserve a seat in a CDIAC program, registration must be accompanied by payment, either a check or credit card (VISA or MasterCard).

-• A confirmation notice will be forwarded to participants upon receipt or confirmation of payment by CDIAC.
+• A confirmation notice will be sent to participants upon receipt or confirmation of payment by CDIAC.

 • If the CDIAC program is open to private market professionals, there will be an established two-tier fee structure.
 Private professionals will pay a higher rate to attend the program.

-• Refunds are granted only if cancellation occurs before registration cut-off date.
+• Refunds are granted only if cancellation occurs before the cancellation cut-off date.

 Space Availability

 Registration deadlines are established for all programs and are posted on the CDIAC website as well as included in marketing materials.
-Due to space issues CDIAC may close or extend this registration deadline; therefore, early registration is advised.
+Due to limited seats, CDIAC may close or extend this registration deadline; therefore, early registration is advised.

 • Enrollment after the deadline is permitted only if space is available.
-CDIAC will post the deadline extension on our website, as well as send out a ListServ notice announcing the new deadline.
+CDIAC will post the deadline extension on our website, as well as send out an email notice announcing the new deadline.

 • “Walk-in” registration will be allowed on the day of the program, if space is available so long as form of payment (check) is brought to class.
 Please contact CDIAC to determine if space is available.